 4) Test site speed

 It only takes 5 seconds to lose a prospective patient that decides to search elsewhere for the info they need if they find a slow site.
-Test your speed at Google’s PageSpeed Insights here and go to your web developer to figure out ways to improve your site’s speed.
+Test your speed at Google’s PageSpeed Insights here and choose custom web development services to figure out ways to improve your site’s speed.